-VII.
+IX.
 The divisions in Northern Ireland are historic and deep, but we believe they are outweighed by the nearly universal longing for a just and lasting peace.
 In the words of one of those with whom we spoke: "The single most potent force in Irish life today is the desire for peace."
 It is that force which creates the present opportunity.
-Bold and courageous leadership can now translate the desire for peace into the reality of peace.
+Bold and courageous leadership can now translate that desire into the reality of peace.